Skip To Content

 Greenville’s industrial base includes automotive manufacturing, financial services, health services, telecommunications, utility provider, engineering and construction services, technology solutions, gas turbine, aviation and wind energy manufacturing.

-What are the major industries in Greenville, SC
+What are the major industries in Greenville, SC?

 Greenville has grown into a large and diverse metropolitan area and one of the southeast region’s premier areas for business.
 Over the past thirty-five years, Greenville has transformed itself from a textile town to a destination for a diverse industry base that includes corporate office, manufacturing, and warehousing/distribution operations.